 - Know your student rights and responsibilities, and relevant policies (special consideration, attendance, enrolment variations, suspension, exclusion, candidature, appeals)

-You will need to take responsibility for the following -
+All students will need to take responsibility for the following:

 - Managing your attendance